Jashore Zilla School

-Jashore Zilla School is an old government school located at Jashore city in Jashore district.
-The school was established on 3 February 1838.
-It is one of the oldest schools in the entire Bengal including Jashore district.
-About 2,040 students study in morning and day branches in this school.
+Jashore Zilla School is a government school in the city of Jashore in Jashore District, Bangladesh.
+Established on 3 February 1838, it is one of the oldest schools in Bangladesh and the entire Bengal region.
+It is also recognized among the earliest institutional schools established during the British Raj in South Asia.
+About 1,852 students study in morning and day branches in this school.
 Among the famous teachers of Jashore Zilla School are Dr. Muhammad Shahidullah and Krishna Chandra Majumder.

 History

-It was founded on 4 February 1838.
-And the district school was named in 1872.
-Its earlier name was Jessore Model School.
+In 1835, the Governor of the then British India, Lord William Bentinck, introduced Western (English) education policy in India and took the initiative to establish an educational institution in several districts of the country.
+At that time, some educationists came forward, including Rani Katyayani, the wife of the landlord of Nandi Paragana, Raja Baradakant, Raja Kalikant Poddar, Ram Ratan, Md.
+Abdul Karim, Maulvi Md.
+Abdullah, Nilkamal Pal Chowdhury, Prince Dwarkanath Tagore, Kunjalal Tagore, Prannath Chowdhury, Shukdas Roy, Radhamohan Ghosh Chowdhury.
+With their sincere efforts and financial support, this school was established on 3 February 1838.
 The school started with 132 students.
 Initially started in the bungalow house of a local duchess, later the school got a grant of 7.8 acres of land at Khadki in Jessore and the school started there permanently.
-In 1971, the school was burnt by Razakars, the school furniture and valuable documents due to Pakistani forces.
+Formerly known as Jessore Model School, it was renamed Jessore Zila School in 1872.
+In 1971, the school was burnt by Rajakars, the school furniture and valuable documents due to Pakistani forces.

 In 1874, education was introduced in Persian, followed by Urdu in 1947, for non-Bengali students.
 The then government of Pakistan included this school in the pilot project in mid-1963.
 And, it was in this year that the science branch was launched.
 Commerce wing was opened in 1965 and the humanities wing in 1970.